kairosity/mp2-tunnel-focus/testing.md

     An alert then asks whether the user is sure that they want to stop timing and save the time.
 If they confirm that they do, this function calls on the saveTimeToTask() function, passing in the id connected with the title of the task currently sitting in the timer seat.
 As the DOM ids are perfectly synced with the task ids - this allows me to pass that time data directly into the two task time properties: totalTimeFocusedOnTask & totalTimeFocusedOnTaskLongForm.
 It uses a Timer method: Timer.convertSecondsToTime to create the data that goes into the totalTimeFocusedOnTaskLongForm property.

     The saveTimeToTask() function then saves those changes to localStorage.
 And the saveTimeButton() function goes on to change the DOM time elements with updated task time data.

+    The saveTimeToTask function also performs different time saving calculations depending on which timer is being used.
+For the timers it minuses the full amount of time passed in seconds from either 900 or 1500, otherwise it calculates the stopwatch time in seconds.

+    When it has determined the amount of time in seconds to add to the task, it then uses timer.convertSecondsToTime to convert that to a long form time that is stored on the task object and displayed before each task in the task list.

+- ## alarmToggle()

+__FUNCTION SUMMARY:__ This function changes the alarm icon on click and associated on/off classes.

+- ## manualTaskTimeEdit()

+__FUNCTION SUMMARY:__ This function allows the user to manually input or completely alter the amount of time spent working on a particular task.
+It listens for clicks on its associated icon and then uses the long form time that is displayed next to the task and splits it up into its integer components, creating new inputs to display these for alteration.
+When the user is ready to save the new time input they can click on  the save button and the function translates the new time first to seconds to save on the task and then into the long form again to save to the task as well.

+- ## addOverlay() & removeOverlay();

+__FUNCTION SUMMARY:__ This function appends a div with the class 'overlay' to the body of the page.
+This overlay sits on top of the page at z-index: 1000 effectively disabling the page contents. removeOverlay() reverses the function.

 - ## Timer.convertSecondsToTime(seconds)